MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

   - Packets from different protocols (ie ICMP vs. TCP/UDP) are not being dropped

 >[!TIP]
-> For additional self-help resources, there is also a Kubernetes troubleshooting guide for Windows [available here](https://techcommunity.microsoft.com/t5/Networking-Blog/Troubleshooting-Kubernetes-Networking-on-Windows-Part-1/ba-p/508648).
+> For additional self-help resources, there is also a Kubernetes networking troubleshooting guide for Windows [available here](https://techcommunity.microsoft.com/t5/Networking-Blog/Troubleshooting-Kubernetes-Networking-on-Windows-Part-1/ba-p/508648).

 ## Common Windows errors ##